 TGaz Editor: Modify the text in P54L9-16 as follow (9.4.2.281)

-The AOA Azimuth subfield contains the Angle of Arrival (AOA) azimuth result in degree/4 resolution.
-This subfield is an unsigned two’s complement number taking values between 0 and 1439.
+The AOA Azimuth subfield contains the Angle of Arrival (AOA) azimuth result in (#1070) 360º/2048 resolution.
+This subfield is an unsigned two’s complement number taking values between 0 and 2047.
 When the AOA Reference subfield is set to 1, the AOA Azimuth subfield is in earth coordinates (i.e. direction 0 is north).
 When the AOA Reference subfield is set to 0, the AOA Azimuth subfield is in coordinates relative to the device.

-The AOA Elevation subfield contains the AOA elevation result in degree/4 resolution.
-This subfield is a signed two’s complement number taking values between -360 and 360.
+The AOA Elevation subfield contains the AOA elevation result in (#1403) 180º/1024 resolution.
+This subfield is a signed two’s complement number taking values between -512 and 511.

 TGaz Editor: Modify the text in P55L22-25

-When this subfield is sent from an AP, the AOA is in earth coordinates (i.e. elevation 0 is horizon).

-The AOA Azimuth Accuracy subfield contains the AOA Azimuth result’s estimated accuracy in degree/4 resolution.
+The AOA Azimuth Accuracy subfield contains the AOA Azimuth result’s estimated accuracy in 360º/2048 resolution.
+Accuracy larger than 126×360º/2048 is represented by the value of 126.
+A value of 127 indicates no ability to estimate azimuth accuracy.

-The AOA Elevation Accuracy subfield contains the AOA Elevation result’s estimated accuracy in degree/4 resolution .
+The AOA Elevation Accuracy subfield contains the AOA Elevation result’s estimated accuracy in 360º/2048 resolution.
+Accuracy larger than 125×360º/2048 is represented by the value 125.
+Value of 126 indicates no elevation measurement.
+Value of 127 indicates no ability to estimate elevation accuracy.